 New York Gubernatorial Odds Explained

-Top Candidates for New York Governer at a Glance
+The Two Candidates for New York Governor at a Glance

-Let's take a closer look at each candidate considered a potential contender to be the next Governor of New York.
+Let's take a closer look at each party's candidate to be the next Governor of New York.

 The 57th governor of the state and the first woman.
 She took over for then-Gov. Andrew Cuomo last August after his resignation.
 Before that, she served from 2015-2021 as lieutenant governor.
 Born in Buffalo, she also has been a member of Congress for New York’s 26th District and is the former clerk for Erie County.

 He turns 42 on Jan.
 30 and is a three-term Long Island congressman who that has represented New York’s 1st District since 2015.
 He attended the University of Albany and Albany Law School.